Randomized Matrix Decompositions using R: Additional functionality

 The \pkg{rCUR} package provides an implementation in \proglang{R}~\citep{bodor2012rcur}.
 The \pkg{rsvd} package implements both the deterministic and randomized CUR decomposition, following the work by~\cite{voronin2017efficient}.
 Specifically, the interpolative decomposition is used as an algorithmic tool to form the factor matrices $\mathbf{C}$ and $\mathbf{R}$.
 Algorithm~\ref{alg:rcur} outlines the computational steps of the \code{rcur()} routine as implemented in the \pkg{rsvd} package.

-\subsection{The rcur() function}
+\subsection{The \code{rcur()} function}

 The \code{rcur()} function provides the option to compute both the deterministic and the randomized CUR decomposition via Algorithm~\ref{alg:rcur}.
-The interface of the \code{rcur()} function is as follows:

-The first mandatory argument \code{A} passes the $m\times n$ input data matrix.
+The interface of the \code{rcur()} function is as follows: \begin{Code} rcur(A, k, p = 10, q = 0, idx_only = FALSE, rand = TRUE) \end{Code} The first mandatory argument \code{A} passes the $m\times n$ input data matrix.
 The second mandatory argument \code{k} sets the target rank, which is required to be $k < \text{min}\{m,n\}$.
 The parameters \code{p} and \code{q} are described in Section~\ref{sec:framework}.
 The argument \code{rand} can be used to switch between the deterministic and the randomized algorithm.
 The latter is used by default, and is more efficient for large-scale matrices.
-The argument \code{idx_only} can be set to \code{TRUE} in order to return only the column and row index sets which is more memory efficient than returning the $\mathbf{C}$ and $\mathbf{R}$.
+The argument \code{idx_only} can be set to \code{TRUE} in order to return only the column and row index sets which is more memory efficient than returning $\mathbf{C}$ and $\mathbf{R}$.